 Home Repair

-Between 2009-2022, our agency has helped 98 households pay for home repairs that keep their homes safe and livable.
-Through a partnership with United Fund of Cumberland County, we have been able to offer a no-interest home repair loan option for home owners in Cumberland County.
-No pay back grants for Cumberland, Fentress, Overton, Putnam, and White counties have been a consistent source of much needed help for very low income homeowners since 2015 through Federal Home Loan Bank of Cincinnati, The Home Depot Foundation, VEC, and MTNG.
+Since 2009, agency has helped over 120 households pay for home repairs that keep their homes safe and livable.
+No pay back grants or low interest affordable loans for Cumberland, Fentress, Overton, Putnam, and White counties have been a consistent source of much needed help for low and very-low income homeowners.
+This program is only possible through partners like Federal Home Loan Bank of Cincinnati, The Home Depot Foundation, VEC, Cumberland County United Fund, and MTNG.
 We also partner with USDA’s 504 repair program for more sizable repair requests.
-Currently, we have access to several home repair payment assistance options – some are no pay back grants, while others are low-to-no interest loans.

 Rent, Mortgage, & Utility Assistance

 In 2022, our Board of Directors saw the community’s need for a housing and utility payment assistance program for those who reach out to us to help them.
-In its first year of operation, we helped 50 households with payment assistance, totaling $20,000+; this funding was gathered from gracious donations from Cumberland County United Fund, churches, and individuals.
-This program has continued on into 2023, during which we hope to help 74 households.
+This program, due to loss of funding, is currently on hold for the remainder of the 2025 year.

 COVID-19 Response